 For Tim that means booking hotels and plane flights, paying bills, and searching for hotels as well.
 Our day usually starts at 7 am and ends at 11 pm.
 For Tim, if he has a late night, he uses the bathroom as his “office,” so his typing and light from his computer does not keep the rest of us awake.

 I hope this sheds some light on what it is like for us traveling day by day.
-It has been an awesome experience for our family, getting the chance to live away from home, away from many of the comforts we were used to, exchanging those comforts for other perks like frequently traveling to new places, trying new foods, and growing together as a family.
+It has been an awesome experience for our family, getting the chance to live away from home, away from many of the comforts we are used to, exchanging those comforts for other perks like frequently traveling to new places, trying new foods, and growing together as a family.